 When people click on Mailchimp’s link, they’re taken to a landing page resource guide with free templates, branding options, and analytics.

 When Google ranks pages, it prioritizes sites with short URLs that make the page content clear.
-Note, Mailchimp’s URL also includes the folder the content is found in—in this case, “features.”
-When users scroll search results, it’s clear to them the page covers Mailchimp’s landing page feature.

 In addition to ranking for thousands of organic keywords found throughout its content, Mailchimp also ranks for keywords that its competitors don’t.